SixArm/rust-101/keywords/mod-keyword-for-modules-and-namespaces.md

-# Namespaces and mod keyword for modules
+# mod keyword for modules and namespaces

 In Rust, namespaces are a way to organize and group related items, such as functions, types, and constants, under a common name.
 Namespaces are implemented using modules, which are Rust's primary mechanism for organizing code into reusable components.